 Being able to support yourself while taking the time to complete your teacher training course is an important consideration when it comes to making the decision to apply.
-Here we look at the different ways of funding your teacher training course.
+In this article, we look at the different options available when it comes to teacher training funding.

 Maths and physics undergraduates

-A bursary of up to £9,000 is available to anyone who chooses to study a maths and physics education undergraduate teacher training course which leads to qualified teacher status (QTS).
+A teacher training bursary of up to £9,000 is available to anyone who chooses to study a secondary maths and physics education undergraduate degree which leads to Qualified Teacher Status (QTS).
 This bursary is paid directly into your bank account in equal amounts every month during the final year of your course.

 Troops to Teachers

-If you are a veteran from the Armed Forces, you can benefit from a tax-free bursary of up to £40,000 to support your teacher training course.
-Your bursary will be paid directly into your bank account in equal amounts during each month of the final 2 years of your course.
-This bursary is available for those who take up a teacher training course in secondary biology, physics, chemistry, computing or maths.
-We have found that armed forces veterans can bring invaluable skills and experiences to the classroom.
+If you’re a veteran from the Armed Forces, you may be able to benefit from a tax-free bursary of up to £40,000 to contribute towards your teacher training funding.
+The amount will be paid directly into your bank account in equal amounts during each month of the final two years of your course.
+This teacher training bursary is available to those who take up a degree in secondary biology, physics, chemistry, computing or maths.

 The financial considerations when choosing to undertake a postgraduate course in teacher training play a huge part in whether you go ahead with your application.
-The UK Government has heeded this, and every year makes available a range of generous bursaries for those looking to take a year to study a PGCE in subjects where teachers are in short supply.
+The UK Government has heeded this, and every year makes available a range of generous teaching bursaries for those looking to study a PGCE in subjects where teachers are in short supply.

-You don’t need to apply for a tax-free bursary; once you are enrolled on your PGCE course and if you meet the eligibility criteria, you will begin receiving payments in equal monthly instalments – directly into your bank account – for the duration of your course.
+You don’t need to apply for a tax-free bursary – once you’re enrolled on your PGCE course and if you meet the eligibility criteria, you’ll receive payments in equal monthly instalments directly into your bank account for the duration of your course.

-For certain subject areas, there are scholarships available for those who are passionate about their subject and have the potential to be an inspirational teacher.
-Scholarships are finite, so are awarded on a scale basis in partnership with highly regarded professional subject associations to the most gifted trainees in physics, maths, chemistry, and computing.
+For certain subject areas, there are scholarships available to assist you with your teacher training funding.
+These are awarded on a scale basis in partnership with highly regarded professional subject associations to the most gifted trainees in physics, maths, chemistry and computing.

-Once you’ve accepted your place on a PGCE teacher training course, you can apply for a Tuition Fee Loan and a Maintenance Loan via Student Finance England (SFE).
+Once you’ve accepted your place onto a PGCE teacher training course, you can apply for these loans via Student Finance England (SFE).

 Salaried teacher training

-Postgraduate Teaching Apprenticeships offer a combination of classroom teaching, practical learning and a salary; where 20% of your time is allocated to off-the-job training as you work towards gaining Qualified Teacher Status (QTS).
+Postgraduate Teaching Apprenticeships offer a combination of classroom teaching, practical learning and a salary – where 20% of your time is allocated to off-the-job training as you work towards gaining Qualified Teacher Status.

-Both courses award QTS; the cost of which is covered by the school.
+Both of the above courses award QTS, the cost of which is covered by the school.